 You know, a recipe is not truly perfect until you’ve added your own touch to it.
 That’s why we encourage you to play with your food.
-Call to your inner chef come out and have fun to change up this recipe.
-Here are some ideas–
+Call your inner chef to come out and have fun changing up this recipe.
+Here are some ideas:

 - Remove the chili pepper to cut out the heat